oxelf/zig-sfml-template/README.md

 # Simple SFML game template that uses Zig as the build system

-This template supports compiling to windows, macOS, linux, android and iOS.
+This template supports compiling to windows, macOS, linux;

+##### ios
+ios is confirmed to work for the simulator and build for real device, but on real device some permissions are wrong.

+##### android
+android is not yet supported, but should be possible to add support for it.

 Only dependencies is having a zig compiler installed.

 Cross compilation is supported for:
-- Windows from Linux and macOS
+- Windows from Linux, macOS and theoretically from Android
 - iOS from macOS
-- Android from Linux, Windows and macOS(requires Android NDK)

-Linux is the only platform that requires additional dependencies to be installed, as those are not feasible to be build from source.
+Linux is the only platform that requires additional dependencies to be installed, as those are not feasible to be build from source and SFML doesnt support using them as runtime dylibs, they have to be linked at compile time.

 ## Linux Dependencies